-When making your must-do list in Hawaii, you’ll want to add several of these activities in and around Honolulu that won’t break your budget.
+When making your must-do list in Hawaiʻi, you’ll want to add several of these activities in and around Honolulu.

 Maui Divers Jewelry Design Center is located at located at 1520 Liona Street, Honolulu, 96814.

-Hike Diamond Head: The trail to the summit of Le?ahi (Hawaiian name for Diamond Head Crater) was built in 1908 as part of O?ahu’s coastal defense system.
+The trail to the summit of Le’ahi (Hawaiian name for Diamond Head Crater) was built in 1908 as part of O’ahu’s coastal defense system.
 The walk is a glimpse into the geological and military history of this volcanic crater.
 Much of the trail is a natural tuff surface with many switchbacks traversing the steep interior slope of the crater wall.
 The ascent continues up steep stairs and through a lighted 225-foot tunnel.
 At the summit, you’ll see bunkers on the crater rim and a navigational lighthouse built in 1917 along the coast outside the crater.
-The postcard view of the shoreline of southeastern O?ahu from Koko Head to Wai’anae is stunning, and during winter, may include passing humpback whales.
+The postcard view of the shoreline of southeastern Oahu from Koko Head to Wai’anae is stunning, and during winter, may include passing humpback whales.

-Moanalua Gardens: An historic and cultural treasure, Moanalua Gardens is one of the most beautiful places in Honolulu on the island of O`ahu.
-A 24-acre privately owned Public Park in Honolulu, Hawaii.
+An historic and cultural treasure, Moanalua Gardens is one of the most beautiful places in Honolulu on the island of Oahu.
+A 24-acre privately owned Public Park in Honolulu, Hawaiʻi.
 The park is the site of the Kamehameha V Cottage which used to be the home of Prince Lot Kapuaiwa, who would later become King Kamehameha V. It is also the site of the annual Prince Lot Hula Festival, and the home of a large monkey pod tree that is known in Japan as the Hitachi tree.